thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 # figures & captions {-}

-A high quality figure is one in which, for example, axes tick labels do not overlap but also fill the space available to them, colors are used, raw data is plotted (if possible), axes labels are customized, an appropriate theme is chosen, and geoms are chosen carefully.
-The plots should be visually attractive and professional.
+One of the first components in preparing a scientific manuscript is creating high quality figures.
+Considering the following for your figures:

+General Appearance:

+Create plots that are clean, professional, and easy to view from a distance.
+Ensure axes tick labels are clear, non-overlapping, and utilize the available space efficiently for enhanced readability and precision.
+Use an appealing (and color blind-friendly) color palette to differentiate data points or categories.
+Tailor axes labels to be descriptive, and select an appropriate theme that complements the data and maintains professionalism.

+Representing Data:

+Appropriate Geoms and Annotations: Choose geoms that best represent the data and help the viewer evaluate the hypothesis or make the desired comparison.
+Include raw data points where possible for detailed data distribution understanding.
+Consider apply statistical transformations like smoothing lines or histograms where appropriate to provide deeper insights into the data.
+Consider using facets for visualizing multiple categories or groups, allowing for easier comparison while maintaining a consistent scale and layout.
+Adhere to specific standards or conventions relevant to your field, including the representation of data, error bars, or statistical significance markers.

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/plot_quality.jpg" width="100%" style="display: block; margin: auto;" />

+Here are some tips for figures, beyond the creation of individual plots:

-## zoomed figures {-}
+## figures {-}

+### insets {-}

+#### zoomed insets

 Zoom in on certain plot regions